ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The authorization information (authz-info) resource refers to the authorization information endpoint as specified in {{RFC9200}}.
 The term "claim" is used in this document with the same semantics as in {{RFC9200}}, i.e., it denotes information carried in the access token or returned from introspection.

-This document defines "token series" as a series of access tokens sorted in chronological order as they are released, characterized by the following properties:

-* issued by the same AS
-* issued to the same C and for the same RS
-* issued together with the same authentication credential of RS
-* associated with the same authentication credential of C

-When an access token becomes invalid (e.g., due to its expiration or revocation), the token series it belongs to ends.

 Concise Binary Object Representation (CBOR) {{RFC8949}}{{RFC8742}} and Concise Data Definition Language (CDDL) {{RFC8610}} are used in this document.
 CDDL predefined type names, especially bstr for CBOR byte strings and tstr for CBOR text strings, are used extensively in this document.

 Examples throughout this document are expressed in CBOR diagnostic notation without the tag and value abbreviations.